MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/harden-update-ad-fs-pingfederate.md

 >[!NOTE]
 > If you’re unable to upgrade by the deadline, you can restore the impacted functionalities by upgrading to the latest version.
 However, you would **lose the ability to configurate AD FS and PingFederate** during the time period between **April 7, 2025 and when you upgrade**.

-### Minimum version
+### Minimum versions

 To avoid any service impact, customers should be on version by April 7, 2025.
 - Customers in commercial clouds: [2.4.18.0](reference-connect-version-history.md#24180) or higher.
-- Customers in non-commercial clouds:  x.x.xx.x or higher.
-[Learn more](reference-connect-version-history.md#24180-warning)
+- Customers in non-commercial clouds:  2.4.21.0 or higher.

 >[!IMPORTANT]